Caffeine Withdrawal Symptoms and Timeline

 - Try decaffeinated alternatives.

 Caffeine dependence is developed in as short as one or two weeks of continued use.
 The symptoms of caffeine withdrawal are felt anywhere between 12 to 20 hours after quitting and can last for up to one week.

-If you persist in your bid to quit caffeine, you will eventually cross the threshold where the withdrawal symptoms begin to fade until they are no longer there.
-This can take anywhere between two weeks to months depending on the method used to quit and the concentration of the initial caffeine intake.
+If a person persists in one’s bid to quit caffeine, one will eventually cross the threshold where the withdrawal symptoms begin to fade until they are no longer there.
+This can take anywhere between two weeks to months, depending on the method used to quit and the concentration of the initial caffeine intake.

 Calls to our general hotline may be answered by Niznik Behavioral Health or other private treatment providers.